cleanlang/clean/readme.md

 In the next `do` block we bind `computeFact` to a variable called `data`.
 You can use let statements in a `do` block to create scoped variables. `++` is used for string concatenation.
-The we create an evented IO that uses `request`.
+Then we create an evented IO that uses `request`.
 The created IO function is bound to `err`, `res` and `body`. `mayBeErr` will terminate the do if `err` is an instance of JavaScript Error, and calls `putLine err`.